brunorijsman/yang-tutorial/README.md

 [An example YANG data model](docs/example-yang-data-model.md)

-# YANG data model validation and transformation tools:
+# YANG data model validation and transformation tools

 These tools validate YANG data models for correctness and transform YANG data models into other formats such as a text summary, an HTML summary, a UML diagram, etc.

 Open source:
 * [Pyang](docs/pyang.md)
 * [Yanglint](https://www.mankier.com/1/yanglint) (TODO)

 # Graphical YANG browsers